jjoschyy/W1Direct/readme.md

 ```js
 w1.syncAllDevices();
 ```
-This searches search on <b>all</b> registered masters for devices.
-If you do this action again, all devices will return inside the <b>updated</b> key.
+This starts a new search on <b>all</b> registered masters for devices and returns an object like shown below.
+If you execute the search again, all devices will return inside the <b>updated</b> key.
 If a device is removed, it will be shown once inside the <b>removed</b> key.
 ```js
 { added:
    [{ id	   : '104C3D7101080061', //DS18S20